Pamir Canyons

 Meals: breakfast, lunch, dinner.

-Descent to the Darbaza Tash village to the transportation pick-up spot.
+Descent to Darvaza Tash village to the waiting transportation point.

 Meals: breakfast, lunch, dinner.